Nithin Sathya

 Nithin Sathya (born 9 January 1980) is an Indian actor, film producer.
 He works primarily in Tamil Cinema.

 He made his film debut in Kalatpadai, directed by J. Ramesh, in 2003.
 He acted with Kamal Hassan in a small role in the Tamil comedy film Vasool Raja MBBS, directed by Saran.
 His next film was Ji (2005), with Ajith Kumar, directed by N. Linguswamy.

-Nithin Sathya appeared as the antagonist, a psychopathic villain Rathnavel Kalidas in the critically acclaimed psychological thriller, Satham Podathey (2007), which starred Pritviraj, Padmapriya and Suhasini, and was written and directed by Vasanth.
+Nithin Sathya appeared as the antagonist, a psychopathic villain in the critically acclaimed psychological thriller, Satham Podathey (2007), which starred Pritviraj, Padmapriya and Suhasini, and was written and directed by Vasanth.
 Other films in which he acted include Raman Thediya Seethai, written and directed by K. P. Jagannath.
 In Pandhayam (2007) by S. A. Chandrasekhar with actor Vijay playing a cameo along with Sindhu Tolani.
 Muthirai (2009), a Tamil-language thriller film.

-He had his break through when he played the role of Palani in Chennai 600028 by Venkat Prabhu, who is a close associate and friend.
+He had his break through when he played a role in the ensemble film Chennai 600028 by Venkat Prabhu, who is a close associate and friend.
 He played one of the leads in this sports drama film which was well received by the critics.
 He reprised the same role in Chennai 600028 II.
 He has been the executive producer for the film R. K. Nagar starring Vaibhav in the lead which is produced by Venkat Prabhu.

 The movie Jarugandi produced by Nithin Satya under his production house Shvedh was released on 26 October 2018.

 Early life and education

-Nitin Sathyaa did his schooling in Chennai at Gill Adarsh Matriculation Higher Secondary School and completed his master's degree in Business Administration specialising in International Marketing from London School of Commerce.
-After completing his education, NitinSathyaa decided to pursue acting in the year 2003.
+Nithin Sathya did his schooling in Chennai at Gill Adarsh Matriculation Higher Secondary School and completed his master's degree in Business Administration specialising in International Marketing from London School of Commerce.
+After completing his education, Nithin Sathya decided to pursue acting in the year 2003.
 Apart from acting, he also represented Tamil Nadu at the National level in bowling in the year 1998–99.